syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 ngAfterViewInit(){

-    this.Grid.widget.getBrowserdetails();    // Gets the browser details of the application being run }
+    this.Grid.widget.getBrowserDetails();    // Gets the browser details of the application being run }
 @ViewChild('grid') Grid: EJComponents<any, any>;    // Create grid instance.
 }